agsb/jelly/documents/CircuitDesign.md

 | 0 | 1 | 1 | /Y6 | 1 | 0 | 0 | 1 | 0 | to again signal, active low |
 | 1 | 1 | 1 | /Y7 | 1 | 0 | 0 | 0 | 1 | clear, noop code |

-Some logic circuits aid to signals:
+Some logic circuits for signals:

 - The /OE4 is of ((( /Y1 and /Y1) and /Y2) and /Y3);
 - The CK4 is of (not /Y2);